Miss Mississippi

 Miss Mississippi is a scholarship pageant and a preliminary of Miss America.
 The contest began in 1934, has been held in Vicksburg since 1958, and provides more money than any other scholarship pageant in the Miss America Organization.

 Four Miss Mississippis have won the Miss America crown: Mary Ann Mobley (1959), Lynda Lee Mead (1960), Cheryl Prewitt (1980), and Susan Akin (1986).

-The current titleholder is Anna Leah Jolly of Brandon, who was crowned Miss Mississippi 2025 on June 14, 2025 at the Vicksburg Convention Center in Vicksburg, Mississippi.
-She competed for the title of Miss America 2026 on September 7, 2025 in Orlando, Florida, and was a Top 11 semifinalist.
+The current titleholder is Jane Granberry of Hattiesburg, who was crowned Miss Mississippi 2026 on June 13, 2026, at the Vicksburg Convention Center in Vicksburg, Mississippi.
+She competed for the title of Miss America 2027 on September 6, 2026 in West Palm Beach, Florida, and was a Top 11 semifinalist.